LZeroAnalytics/thornode/docs/architecture/adr-004-keyshare-backups.md

 The following questions are generally relevant for any approach taken.

-1. Symmetric encryption with mnemonic or assymetric with key (generated from mnemonic)?
+1. Symmetric encryption with mnemonic or asymmetric with key (generated from mnemonic)?
    > Update: It seems devs are mostly satisfied with currently proposed symmetric approach.
 2. In either case for #1, which encryption library to prefer (stdlib vs something like `age`)?
    > Update: It seems devs are mostly satisfied with currently proposed usage of `age`.